pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 - be developed as part of pre-specification analysis;
 - capture all shared system-level definitions, conventions, and policies required for consistent user story and feature specification;
 - be constructed incrementally during Phase 1 and refined during Phases 2-3;
-- follow Reference S4 — Shared System Semantics Subtemplate;
+- follow Reference SSS — Shared System Semantics Subtemplate;
 - use stable section titles so that user stories and features can reference them without restating them.

 You MUST: